Pure, Professional, Performance.audio-technica

 Sennheiser is one of the best premium headphones manufacturers around that has created products that satisfy the needs of the most stringent audiophiles on the planet.
 The Sennheiser HD 380 Pro is an on-ear headphone that gives your professional quality sound at a lucrative price under Rs.
 10000.
 The HD 380 Pro provides an extended frequency response with increased sound pressure level (up to 110dB) for accurate sound reproduction in demanding applications.
 Not only that, but the headphone’s lightweight, secure, and rugged design offers a comfortable listening experience for long recording sessions.

-The Sennheiser HD 380 Pro sport a closed circumaural design that is excellent at reducing background noise and interference up to 32dB.
+The Sennheiser HD 380 Pro sport a closed circumaural design that is excellent for reducing background noise and interference up to 32dB.
 The casing of the HD 380 pro is sturdy and flexible, yet the excessive use of plastic may be a concern for some buyers.
 Sennheiser has used its advanced Acoustic Refinement technology in the ear cups to reduce any distortion.
 The detachable coiled cable and slimline carrying case are two nice additions to the Sennheiser HD 380 Pro package.

 Cheap headphones usually tend to reproduce an ‘artificial’ sound, which is mainly due to the subpar components used in the drivers.
-The drivers on the Sennheiser HD 380 Pro crank out excellent natural acoustics that haven’t been ruined by compression.
+The drivers on the Sennheiser HD 380 Pro crank out excellent natural acoustics that hasn’t been ruined by compression.
 All frequencies get equal representation in the mix, resulting in a whole, full-bodied sound that is music to the soul.
 For the price, the excellent audio performance of the HD 380’s is a bargain that should be taken at the soonest.back to menu ↑

 Skullcandy Hesh 2.0 wireless (Bluetooth)

-Skullcandy has really evolved over the ears as a player in the headphone industry.
+Skullcandy has really evolved over the years as a player in the headphone industry.
 From making artsy headphones that banked on gimmicks like bass boost, they have now started releasing headphones with a refined sound signature.
 The new lineup has definitely kept its stylish, skater-esque styling, but the internal components seem to be improving.
 The Skullcandy Hesh 2.0 focuses on mids and highs to deliver sound that is crisp and relatively balanced.

 Hesh 2.0 departs Skullcandy’s ideology of earth-shattering bass.
 The bass response on the Hesh 2.0 is perfectly balanced and nuanced.
 At high volumes, it recreates subtle, yet deep bass that does not distort the tracks.
 The same cannot be said about the highs though.
 At higher volumes, certain instruments sound edgy and unrefined.
 The true winner for the Hesh 2.0 is its capability to reduce the perfect midrange.
 Vocals are crisp and crystal clear while percussion is snappy and full of character.
 The Hesh 2.0 definitely offers a mature and sophisticated aural experience in a package that can be customized to your liking.
 While not the best pair of headphones under Rs.
 10000, the Hesh 2.0 is the most stylish.